Committees

 Acoustics

-The Acoustics committee is working to develop new systematic UWIN protocols related to the monitoring of wildlife.
-They have trialed the use of Audiomoths in 10 UWIN cities and are collaborating with Cornell’s BirdNET to interpret acoustic bird data and develop methodologies for data analysis.
+This committee is working to develop new systematic UWIN protocols related to the monitoring of wildlife.
+They have trialed the use of Audiomoths in 10 UWIN cities and are collaborating with Cornell’s BirdNET and WildTrax to interpret acoustic bird data and develop methodologies for data analysis.

 Technology